 When merging onto highways or overtaking slower vehicles, exercise caution and patience.
 Use your indicators to signal your intentions early, check your blind spots, and merge or pass when it’s safe.
 Avoid rushing or cutting off other drivers, which can lead to accidents and road rage.

 Avoid passing trucks on downhill sections where they may gain speed due to the weight in the trailer.
 Give extra space when a truck passes you or merges from an on-ramp.
+In the unfortunate event of a truck accident, it’s crucial to seek legal assistance from a reputable Buffalo truck accident attorney.

 6. Be Patient